aschmitz/fabridgec/README.md

 is available under the terms of the MIT license, just like the original FABridge JavaScript.

 The upshot?
-An FABridge replacement in just 6.3 KiB compiled, or 2.5 KiB gzipped.
+An FABridge replacement that's just 5.4 KiB compiled, or 2.0 KiB gzipped.

 Drop-in Replacement